Code-Institute-Submissions/home_jungle/README.md

 The app is currently being deployed on Heroku using the master branch on Github.
 These are the steps that were taken to deploy to Heroku:

 1. In GitHub create a requirements.txt file for Heroku can install the necessary dependencies to run the app.
-The command used to create the file: pip3 freeze --local > requirements.txt.
+The command used to create the file: pip3 freeze --local > requirements.txt
 2. In GitHub create a Procfile for Heroku to tell what kind of application it is deploying and how to run.
-The command used to create the file: echo web: python run.py > Procfile.
+The command used to create the file: echo web: python run.py > Procfile
-3. Create a free Heroku account.
+3. Create a free Heroku account
-4. Create a new app for the project, selecting a name for the app and choose the closest region.
+4. Create a new app for the project, selecting a name for the app and choose the closest region
-5. In the Deploy tab choose deployment method GitHub, select your GitHub project.
+5. In the Deploy tab choose deployment method GitHub, select your GitHub project
-6. In the Settings tab choose Reveal Config Vars and put in the same values as in your env.py.
+6. In the Settings tab choose Reveal Config Vars and export the same values to GitPod
-7. In the Deploy tab choose Enable Automatic Deploys.
+7. In the Deploy tab choose Enable Automatic Deploys
 8. Open app.